micREsoft/SysCaller/README.md

 ## Features

 - **Comprehensive API**: Access all the NT system calls through a simple and intuitive interface.
 - **Cross Platform Compatibility**: Designed to work seamlessly on Windows 10/11 64 bit systems.
+(Tested that Win7 is compatible not recommended!)
 - **Easy Integration**: Simple to include and link in your projects, with minimal setup required.
 - **Extensive Documentation**: Detailed API documentation and usage examples to help you get started quickly.